teja137/vit_online_mca_2024/README.md

 #### Folder Layout

+- `/Semester-1/`
       - `/Data Structures and Algorithms/`
       - `/Discrete Mathematical Structures/`
       - `/Database Management Systems/`
       - `/Operating Systems/`
       - `/Python Programming/`
-- `/Resources/` - Additional resources and past papers

 ## 🤓 Study Tips

-- **Prioritize by Difficulty**: Tackle the more challenging subjects (like DSA) first to manage your time and energy efficiently.
+- **Prioritize by Difficulty**: Tackle the more challenging subjects first to manage your time and energy efficiently.
 - **Practice Questions Daily**: Regular practice strengthens your understanding and improves retention.
-- **Revise Consistently**: Frequently revisit key concepts, especially in subjects that require memorization, like DMS.
+- **Revise Consistently**: Frequently revisit key concepts, especially in subjects that require memorization.

 Best of luck with your exams! 🚀